corneliusio/calio/README.md

         selected.textContent = selection.format('mediumDate');
     });

-    calio.fire('view', calio.get().view); // Fire this so we update our view text when loaded.
+    // Fire these so we update our text when loaded. calio.fire('view', view);
+    calio.fire('select', selection);
 </script>
 ```